seabird-chat/seabird-nwwsio-plugin/README.md

 # seabird-nwwsio-plugin
-Plugin to integration with https://www.weather.gov/nwws/
+Plugin to integration with the [NOAA Weather Wire Service](https://www.weather.gov/nwws/)